 Since these valves are often placed in areas without each access to a control system, it is uncommon to find these valves controlled by a temperature sensor/processor/solenoid type of system.
 They must be able to operate in case of system failures, so they are designed to be extremely durable and operate properly without any supply of power or any communication with another part of the system.

-Just like with the thermal valve, the common industrial name for these kinds of valves is “Pressure Relief Valve”.
-Unlike the liquid subject of the thermal valve applications, gasses expand to a much larger volume percent change, and they can heat up much more quickly.
-The ideal gas law proved a much higher degree of correlation between temperature and volume, and their effects on pressure.
+Just like with the thermal valve, the common industrial name for these kinds of valves is “pressure relief valve”.
+Unlike the liquid subject of the thermal valve applications, gasses expand to a much larger volume percent change, and they can heat up much quicker.
+The ideal gas law proved a much higher degree of correlation between temperature and volume and their effects on pressure.
 A sudden rise in temperature will cause the volume or pressure to increase dramatically, and the excess volume must be vented.

 For pneumatic applications that use air drawn from the surroundings, it can usually be vented with no problems.
 For other gasses, the same containment considerations for liquids must be considered to prevent harm to the environment.

-Figure 2.
-PSVs depend on a spring-loaded valve that can vent excess pressure.
+Figure 3.
+PSVs depend on a spring-loaded pressure relief valve that can vent excess pressure.
 Image courtesy of RomanM82 [CC BY-SA 4.0].

 Often the spring is adjustable to allow different pressures to open the valve.
 Because of the more drastic changes, the valves, in this case, can be of quite a large diameter to vent more matter in a very short time.

-Both pressure and thermal safety valves (PSV and TSV) have the purpose of reliving a system in case of an excess of pressure with extreme durability and reliability.
-For liquids, small expansion from thermal increases must be vented with small, yet reliable valves.
+Both PSV and TSVs have the purpose of relieving a system in case of an excess of pressure with extreme durability and reliability.
+For liquids, small expansion from thermal increases must be vented with small yet reliable valves.
 For gasses, excess pressure can lead to larger volume changes, so the valves often must allow larger flows.